BandaiNamcoResearchInc/Bandai-Namco-Research-Motiondataset/dataset/Bandai-Namco-Research-Motiondataset-1/README.md

 Bandai-Namco-Research-Motiondataset-1 is collected by Bandai Namco Research Inc. Compared with Bandai-Namco-Research-Motiondataset-2, this dataset contains fewer data, but has a wide variety of contents, as well as expression variety per style.

 ## Dataset
 The dataset contains motion in BVH format with annotations in JSON format within `data.zip`.
-The motion is visualized in MP4 format in `videos.zip`.
 The annotations contain the ID of the content, and the style of the motion within the filename and corresponding labels can be found in `content_label.txt` and `style_label.txt` under the `cfg/` directory.

 The data is named in correspondence to the following: `dataset-1_{MOTION}_{STYLE}_{ID}`
 For instance: `dataset-1_raise-up-both-hands_active`